akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 97: Tuesday June 1, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Note review.

+**My Feelings**: Started on a roll, then started having some pain.
+Ugh.
+Starting earlier in the day usually helps me avoid this.

 ### Day 95-96: Sunday May 30, 2021 - Monday May 31, 2021

 **Pomodoros Completed**: 0

 **Today's Progress**: N/A

-**My Feelings**: I'm starting to realize my work time is really beholden to my family's schedule.
+**My Feelings**: Memorial Day holiday.
+I'm starting to realize my work time is really beholden to my family's schedule.
 Could write a whole essay about how that intersects with traditional gender roles but I'll save it for the blog.
 Trying to figure out how to prioritize my own needs.

 ### Day 94: Saturday May 29, 2021